 Writers tend to make a very big deal of their tools, whether those tools are delicate pens or ancient typewriters.
 Increasingly, though, they'll talk about their software.
 Even the most genteel literary event can soon devolve into a fist-fight between fans of Scrivener and Ulysses (both of which cost around £27, US$40, AU$50).

 Microsoft Word is the default tool for many writers, but a subscription to Office 365 costs £59.99/US$69.99/AU$89 per year for one user – pretty steep if you only need the word processing element.

-There's often a better option for those of us starving in garrets: free apps.
-Come with us as we discover the best free apps to turn your talent into something tangible.
+There's often a better option for those of us starving in garrets: free software.
+Come with us as we discover the best free apps to turn your writing talent into something tangible.

 A text editor that cuts down on distractions, not features